Utilising Sector Expertise

 With the support of Lloyd’s of London Foundation, analysis of why communities choose to live in flood-prone lowland areas was conducted.
 With this analysis, ways to improve community resilience during future disasters was identified in an easy to replicate report that will help us and other disaster response NGOs to better respond to future disasters.

 The Malawi project provides access to community rescue centres for more than 20,000 people; giving local families access to training and materials to ‘disaster proof’ their homes.
 They also function as emergency shelters for 36 families, reducing vulnerability in the region.Read More about the Rescue Centres

 Helping to Build Communities

-As the Lloyd’s market responds to emerging risks and the challenges that these pose to communities around the world, it becomes increasingly important that Lloyd’s Charities Trust supports projects that aim to reduce the risk of devastation to the people who need it most.
-Through their charity partnerships, they work with organisations who help the most vulnerable groups with disaster risk reduction globally.
+As the Lloyd’s market responds to emerging risks and challenges that face communities around the world, it becomes increasingly important that Lloyd’s Charities Trust support projects that aim to reduce the risk of devastation to people who need it most.